Jarrett Stidham: 2021

-Following off-season back surgery, Stidham began the 2021 season on the team's reserve physically unable to perform list.
+Following offseason back surgery, Stidham began the 2021 season on the team's reserve physically unable to perform list.
 He was activated on November 9, ahead of the Week 10 matchup with the Cleveland Browns.
 Stidham was named the third-string quarterback behind rookie Mac Jones and Brian Hoyer, ultimately not taking the field for the entire year.

 Las Vegas Raiders

-On May 13, 2022, Stidham was traded along with a seventh-round pick in the 2023 NFL draft, to the Las Vegas Raiders for a 2023 sixth-round pick.
+On May 13, 2022, Stidham, along with a seventh-round pick in the 2023 NFL draft, was traded to the Las Vegas Raiders for a 2023 sixth-round pick.
 The trade reunited Stidham with Raiders head coach Josh McDaniels, who was the Patriots' offensive coordinator during his three seasons with the team.
-He was named the second option to starting quarterback Derek Carr on August 30 and was the only backup quarterback to make the initial 53-man roster.
+Stidham was named the second option to starting quarterback Derek Carr on August 30 and was the only backup quarterback to make the initial 53-man roster.

 On December 28, 2022, with two regular season games remaining, Stidham was named the starter for the first time in his career after the Raiders benched Carr.
 In his first NFL start, Stidham threw for 365 yards, three touchdowns, and two interceptions in the 37–34 overtime loss to the 49ers.

 Denver Broncos

+2023

 On March 13, 2023, Stidham signed a two-year, $10 million contract with the Denver Broncos.

-On December 27, 2023, the Broncos announced that Stidham would start the final two games of the season after Russell Wilson was benched.
+On December 27, the Broncos announced that Stidham would start the final two games of the season after Russell Wilson was benched.
+Stidham earned his first career win in a 16–9 victory against the Los Angeles Chargers, completing 20-of-32 passes for 224 yards, a touchdown, and no turnovers.

+2024

+Stidham spent the 2024 season as the primary backup to rookie Bo Nix.
+He appeared in three games during the season and did not attempt a pass.

+2025

 On March 10, 2025, Stidham signed a two-year, $12 million extension with the Broncos with $7 million guaranteed.
+His only play and on-field appearance of the regular season was a kneel to end the Broncos' Week 8 victory over the Dallas Cowboys; Stidham did not attempt a pass for the second consecutive season.

+Following a season-ending ankle injury to Nix during the Broncos' 33–30 overtime victory over the Bills in the Divisional Round, head coach Sean Payton announced that Stidham would start in the AFC Championship Game against his former team, the New England Patriots.
+Stidham completed 17 of 31 passes for 133 yards, a touchdown, and an interception while also losing a fumble that resulted in a short field and the Patriots' only touchdown of the game as the Broncos lost 10–7.